bogdanpaiukbrainbean/seeds-sdk-android/README.md

 * Context is the desription of the place, where you are showing the interstitial in human-readable manner.
 Please use short, but understandable descriptions (e.g. "level_1", "pause", "app_start").
 #### 1) Pre-load the intesrtitial:
 **Please note, that every interstitial must be previously loaded before your will attempt to show it.**
-You can pre-load interstitial from the any place of your app, but we suggest to pre-load all the interstitials, that you're going to show from your Main Activity.
-There are two ways to pre-load the interstitial, one if you have the localized price and another if not:
+You can pre-load interstitial from the any place of your app, but we suggest to pre-load all the interstitials, that you're going to show from your Main Activity:
 ```java
 public class YourMainActivity extends Activity {